iml-it/appmonitor/docs/10_Server/10_Installation.md

 In the webbrowser open http://localhost:8001/

 If you see the welcome message then go back to the terminal.
-Stop output with Ctrl + C. You see a menu.
-Press "i" + return to set permissions for your current user and the apache httpd inside the container.
-If you are back in the menu press "u" + return to start the container again.
+Stop output with `Ctrl` + `C`.
+You see a menu.
+Press `i` + `Return` to set permissions for your current user and the apache httpd inside the container.

+Optional: If you are back in the menu press `u` + `Return` to start the service script in the container again.

 ## Production use ##